Commensurability of lattices in right-angled buildings: Hyperplanes and separable subgroups

 for any $C_1\in\cC(v_1)$ and $C_2\in\cC(v_2)$.
 But $\cap_{j\in J}(J\cup j\jperp)=J\uperp$, so the intersection of chamber-residues in (\ref{intchamres}) is equal to the chamber-residue $\cC(J\uperp,C_1)$ by Lemma \ref{lem:intchamres}.
 It then follows from Lemma \ref{lem:cC[v]} that $C_2\in\cC([v_1])$, and since $v_2$ is the only vertex in $C_2$ of type $J$ we deduce that $v_1\approx v_2$. \end{proof}

 We now relate hyperplane stabilizers to level-equivalence class stabilizers.

-\begin{prop} For each level-equivalence class $[v]$, the intersection of the $\Aut_{\rk}(\Delta)$-stabilizers of the hyperplanes $\{H(e)\mid e\in E^-(v)\}$ is a subgroup of the $\Aut_{\rk}(\Delta)$-stabilizer of $[v]$, and it has finite index if the graph $\cG$ and the groups $G_i$ are finite. \end{prop} \begin{proof} Let $A$ be the $\Aut_{\rk}(\Delta)$-stabilizer of $[v]$.
+\begin{prop} For each level-equivalence class $[v]$, the intersection of the $\Aut_{\rk}(\Delta)$-stabilizers of the hyperplanes $\{H(e)\mid e\in E^-(v)\}$ is a subgroup of the $\Aut_{\rk}(\Delta)$-stabilizer of $[v]$, and it has finite index if the groups $G_i$ are finite. \end{prop} \begin{proof} Let $A$ be the $\Aut_{\rk}(\Delta)$-stabilizer of $[v]$.
 For each level-equivalence class $[v]$, it follows from Lemma \ref{lem:approxhyp} that the intersection of the $\Aut_{\rk}(\Delta)$-stabilizers of the hyperplanes $\{H(e)\mid e\in E^-(v)\}$ is a subgroup of $A$.
 It also follows that $A$ acts on the set of hyperplanes $\{H(e)\mid e\in E^-(v)\}$.
-If the graph $\cG$ and the groups $G_i$ are finite then this set of hyperplanes is finite by Lemma \ref{lem:lfinite}, so there is a finite-index subgroup of $A$ that stabilizes each of these hyperplanes. \end{proof}
+If the groups $G_i$ are finite then this set of hyperplanes is finite by the formula for $d^-(v)$ given in Definition \ref{defn:E-}, so there is a finite-index subgroup of $A$ that stabilizes each of these hyperplanes. \end{proof}

 Recall the definition of separable subgroup.

 \begin{defn}(Separable subgroups)\\ A subgroup $H$ of a group $G$ is \emph{separable} (in $G$) if for any $g\in G-H$ there is a homomorphism $f:G\to\bar{G}$ to a finite group such that $f(g)\notin f(H)$. \end{defn}